The 19th Annual Children’s Art Walk in Downtown Bellingham

 2. Please keep in mind how many pieces of art work you plan to hang.
 Consider the square footage you will need within your venue (usually 1’x1’/piece of art/student).

 3. Be in communication with our CAW coordinator at firstname.lastname@example.org

 Working with a business for your display

 4. Check your email to see which venue you are paired with, keep in mind set up and take down dates.
 A list on this page will be updated regularly with pairings.
-If you would like a specific venue, please indicate so to us on your registration form and we will do our best to accommodate you.
+If you would like a specific venue, please let us know on your registration form and we will do our best to accommodate you.

-It is important for you to be aware of available display space the business has to offer and be sure your art will work in this space (an onsite walk-through is best).
+It is important for you to be aware of available display space your venue has to offer and be sure your art will work in this space.
+Do an onsite walk-through before you confirm your business/venue partner.
 If you feel you need additional space (or less) please let us know as soon as possible!